 When I am not in the classroom, I am kept busy with administration duties including updating the school website, twitter, creating posters, banners, signs and labels throughout the whole school.
 Alongside this, I have designed the newsletters, core value certificates, stickers, planners and much more!

 When I am not in school, I enjoy visiting new places and going to tourist attractions.
 My favourite is theme parks and I have been on a number of different roller coasters, rides and themed experiences.
 I also love using technology and digital photography.

-Hello, my name is Mrs Field and I have been a Teaching Assistant at South Borough for 4 years.
-It is my first year in Reception and my second year supporting Mrs Hunt.
+Hello, my name is Mrs Field and I have been a Teaching Assistant at South Borough since 2016.

 I love working at South Borough because everyone is very friendly and we are always helping each other.
 The best part of my job is listening to children read and supporting Phonics, watching the children grow throughout the year is very rewarding.